corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/zone-service.md

 The shell UI used in CENM 1.2 (and below) is not supported in combination with the RPC API functionality in CENM 1.3 and above, so configurations *must not* specify a shell configuration or they will be rejected by the respected services.
 {{< /note >}}

-### Network Map Service configuration
+### Network Map service configuration

 The Zone Service sets the authentication configuration for the Network Map Service based on the Auth Service configuration options provided when running the Zone Service.
 The same guidance on sharing values applies as described for the Identity Manager Service above.

 The Zone Service also sets the Sub Zone ID (`authObjectId`) for the Network Map Service.
-The Sub Zone ID is used to support permissioning per Sub Zone for users.
+The Sub Zone ID is used to support permissioning per subzone for users.
 It is set automatically so no user action is required.

-### Signing Services configuration
+### Signing services configuration

 The service locations for the Signing Services are set by the Zone Service using the external addresses and the CENM ports configured for the Identity Manager Service and Network Map Service.
 Any service locations provided in Signing Services configurations, sent to the Zone Service, are overwritten.